-There are cases where non-face-to-face transactions were misused for money laundering, including a case where a stolen health insurance card was misused to open a bank account in the name of another party through non-face-to-face transactions, and the account was misused to conceal criminal proceeds derived from selling stolen goods.
+The following are example cases of misuse of non-face-to-face transactions for money laundering:

-Also, there are cases where non-face-to-face transactions were misused for criminal offenses, including a case where a person, who owed money to a loan shark but was not able to repay, pretended to be a fictitious person and opened a bank account through non-face-to-face transactions, and provided the account to the loan shark as substitute for repayment.
+- A case where a stolen health insurance card was misused to open a bank account in the name of another party through non-face-to-face transactions and the account was misused to conceal criminal proceeds derived from selling stolen goods. - Cases of fraud and underground banking, etc. where a person pretended to be a fictitious person and opened a bank account through non-face-to-face transactions and the account was used to conceal criminal proceeds. - A case of internet banking-related illegal remittance where several accounts opened in the name of a fictitious person through a non-face-to-face transaction using a falsified ID were designated as the destinations of remittance.